ambitus/pyracf/common/security_request_error.md

 &nbsp;

+{: .note}
+> _For an understanding of IRRSMO00 return and reason codes, see the [IRRSMO00 Return and Reason Codes](https://www.ibm.com/docs/en/zos/3.2.0?topic=operations-return-reason-codes) documentation._

+&nbsp;

 {: .warning }
-> _A **Return Code** of anything other than `0` from IRRSMO00 is indicative of a failure with one or more of the operations performed by IRRSMO00, and pyracf will always raise a `SecurityRequestError` to bring attention to these failures._
+> _A **Return Code** of anything other than `0` from IRRSMO00 is indicative of a failure with one or more of the operations performed by IRRSMO00, and pyRACF will always raise a `SecurityRequestError` to bring attention to these failures._

 &nbsp;

 When the **Return Code** of a **Security Result** returned by IRRSMO00 is **NOT** equal to `0`, a `SecurityRequestError` will be raised to indicate that the request failed.
 A `SecurityRequestError` can be handled as follows.

 &nbsp;

-{: .note}
-> _For an understanding of IRRSMO00 return and reason codes, see the [IRRSMO00 Return and Reason Codes](https://www.ibm.com/docs/en/zos/3.2.0?topic=operations-return-reason-codes) documentation._

 ###### Python Script
 ```python